 When a length of soil pipe is cut the end is left fairly sharp and burred.
 It will not matter how much lubricant you put on the end of this, it will just rip out the rubber joint of the receiving collar.
 The end of a cut pipe should be filed to a shallow chamfer to make sure the pipe slides easily into the joint.
 You can see from the image left we have used a 4 inch grinding wheel to create our chamfer but this can easily be done with a rasp file or even a sheet of rough sand paper.
 Unfortunately when you do this kind of a job for a living time is of the essence so speed of work is very important!.If you do use a grinder please make sure you have the correct safety equipment on and always use the grinder so the blade is throwing any waste away from your body.

 Using the lubricant mentioned above, push the first length of pipe into the flexible sleeve connection and tighten the pipe bracket.
 This first, short section now forms the basis of all other connections as ultimately, this is where the whole system ends up.
-You can see from the image on the right we have now concreted in the connection and tightened the wall bracket to make sure our starting point is a solid place to work from.
+You can see from the image below (bottom) we have now concreted in the connection and tightened the wall bracket to make sure our starting point is a solid place to work from.
 We try and get to this point at the end of a day so the concrete has a chance to go hard overnight.
 See our mixing concrete project for help on getting the right mix for this, and many other jobs.

 From here on in it gets a little trickier as we have to join both ends to make the system.
 It is now time to work out exactly where the pipes have got to get to and where they will join up.
 If you are fitting, as we are, a new bathroom, with the toilet in a new position you will need to work out where you want the toilet and drill the hole for the new waste pipe.
 This is best done with a 150mm diamond core drill bit and a heavy duty drill, both of which can be hired from your local tool hire centre.
 It will cost you about £40.00 for both tools for a days hire but you if you try to do this any other way you could be on this job alone for days.
 If a job is worth doing it is worth doing well and with the right equipment you will only have to do this once.
 If you try and make the hole by by hand with a hammer and chisel you will wish you had not.

 Put the back of the toilet to the wall and measure the distance between the toilet outlet and the wall.
 Now add to that the distance from the inside surface of the wall to the outside surface and cut a piece of pipe that long.
 Chamfer both ends as described above.
-Now slide on a 90 degree easy bend as seen in the left hand image and place the completed pipework into the hole in the wall.
+Now slide on a 90 degree easy bend as seen in the below image and place the completed pipework into the hole in the wall.
 As you can see, using a 150mm drill bit gives you a little room for maneuver which you will be grateful for later on.
 All of the existing holes on this job were temporarily filled with expanding foam to stop the cavity getting rain soaked and later we went back and replaced the holes with new, matching bricks.
 See our project on replacing a damaged brick.

-Its now time to click through to part two of the project.
-Please click here.
+Its now time to click through to part two of the project – Please click here.